The 15 Best Men’s Boots for Under $300 (Updated for 2023)

 7. Meermin – Whole Cut Chelsea (~$250)

 Next is a brand I don’t talk about anywhere near enough: Meermin.
-When I reviewed them a few years ago, they didn’t have many boots so I didn’t pay them much attention.
-But now, today, Meermin has a great variety of footwear for under 300 bucks.
+When I reviewed them a few years ago they didn’t have many boots but today they’ve got a great variety of footwear for under 300 bucks.
+The standout is the rare, wholecut Chelsea.

 Meermin Highlights

-In my opinion, the real draw here is Meermin’s whole cut Chelseas.
-When made with just one piece of leather — note the absence of seams under the elastic goring — it costs a lot of money to make a Chelsea.
-It’s hard to find one large piece of leather that’s consistent enough in appearance to make a boot, and the best known is probably R.M.
-Williams’ Comfort Craftsman, which costs over $500.
+When made with just one piece of leather (note the absence of seams under the elastic side panels) it costs a lot of money to make a Chelsea.
+It’s hard to find one large piece of leather that’s sufficiently large and consistent looking to make a boot — the best known is probably R.M.
+Williams’ Comfort Craftsman, which comes in at over $500.

 Who should buy Meermin boots